stevedonovan/gentle-intro/part2.md

     // n is i32, s is String
 ```

-Very similar issue!
-This syntax is a special case of _destructuring_; we have some
+This is a special case of _destructuring_; we have some
 data and wish to either pull it apart (like here) or just borrow its values.
+Either way, we get the parts of a structure.

+The syntax used for borrowing is just like that used in `match`.

 ```rust
     let (ref n,ref s) = t;